mdarslan7/Bank-Statement-Generation/README.md

 ## Overview

-This assignment project provides a set of services for generating PDF bank statements for users in a banking application.
+This project provides a set of services for generating PDF bank statements for users in a banking application.
 The services include a basic API, a database service, a PDF generation service, and an email service.
 These services work together to fulfill user requests for bank statements within a specified time period.

 ## Services